Free interactive D&D 5e SRD stat block

 How to run Giant Crocodile

 A giant crocodile in the river is the encounter the party doesn't realize they are in until someone fails a Perception check.
-It is a 50 ft. swim, +5 Stealth, Huge ambush predator with Passive Perception 10.
+It is a 50 ft. swim speed, Stealth plus 5, Huge ambush predator with passive Perception 10.
 The fight begins underwater, with one PC missing.

 Open with the grab.
-While the party is fording, drinking, washing, or just standing too close to the bank, the crocodile uses its Strength 21 to make a grapple attempt against the closest target.
+While the party is fording, drinking, washing, or just standing too close to the bank, the crocodile uses Multiattack: Bite at plus 8 for 3d10+5 piercing (grapple and Restrained if it hits), plus Tail at plus 8 for 3d8+5 bludgeoning (knockdown on Large or smaller).
 Once a creature is in its mouth and underwater, that creature is in serious trouble: drowning rules, no easy way to attack, and the rest of the party is on the bank with no swim speeds.
 The whole encounter is built around a 30-second window where one PC needs to be rescued before they drown.

+Hold Breath lets the crocodile stay submerged for 1 hour, so there is no time pressure on its side.
 Damage matters less than control.
-The crocodile's job is to drag the grappled creature into deep water and submerge.
-The party has to spend their actions diving in, breaking the grapple with an opposed Strength check or matching DC, and getting their friend back to air.
-Meanwhile other crocodiles, if you've staffed the encounter with more than one, are taking second targets.
-With AC 14 and 85 HP, a single crocodile will drop in two or three rounds of focused fire, but it only needs about that long to drown someone.
+The crocodile's job is to drag the grappled creature into deep water.
+The party has to spend their actions diving in, breaking the grapple with an opposed Strength check against escape DC 15, and getting their friend back to air.
+With AC 14 and 85 HP, the crocodile will drop in two or three rounds of focused fire, but it only needs about that long to drown someone.

-Once it's bloodied and the meal is in jeopardy, the crocodile lets go and submerges.
+Once it's Bloodied and the meal is in jeopardy, the crocodile lets go and submerges.
 It will not pursue onto land.
 The river belongs to it, and a smart party will mark the bend and find another crossing.
-A foolish party will return to the same ford the next day and find the crocodile has invited a friend.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.